Liniarc/regexProgram/README.md

 Brief interface explaination
 ---
 Use the arrow keys or mouse to move between "Regex pattern:" and "Replace with:"
 Use mouse to toggle Extended regex and Global Tag.
+The `TASK` tells you what you should try and accomplish for that level.

 Making your own problems
 ---